shen1993/Drone_project/README.md

 2) Mapping of the room plan based on data from LIDARPoints.csv and Flightpath.csv.

 To run the Display program, simply use "python SCVL.py Display TEST_MODE_BOOL SCAN_ID" command.
+* If you do not have matplotlib in your python library please run "python -m pip install -U matplotlib" before proceed.

 Detailed explanation:
 1) The first argument must be correctly spelled as Display (case sensitive);